- The Berlin Fair will open Thursday, September 15, 2022 at 4:00 p.m.. and close on Sunday evening, September 18th at 7:00 p.m.

 - No vehicles will be allowed inside the Fairgrounds until 7:00 p.m.
 Sunday evening.

 - No Drones allowed on or above Berlin Lions Property.

-- Beer and wine will be sold at the Upper Beer Booth and Beer Pavilion on Friday, Saturday, and Sunday.
+- Beer and wine will be sold at the Upper Beer Booth, the Back Stage Pub and the Beer Pavilion on Thursday, Friday, Saturday, and Sunday.
+The new Shaken not Stirred Martini Lounge will be open on the same days.
 No other alcoholic beverages will be permitted on the Fairgrounds or Fair Parking Lots.
-Valid ID required to consume beer and wine.
+Valid ID required to consume beer, wine or martinis.